NoCodeHealth/Wifi-fingerprint-classifier-api/README.md

 ### using the api remotely

 Server URL:
-ec2-18-219-8-226.us-east-2.compute.amazonaws.com
+`ec2-18-219-8-226.us-east-2.compute.amazonaws.com:5000`

 main endpoint:
-/data_in (protected by API key - askk authors for access)
+`/data_in` (protected by API key - askk authors for access)

 docs:
-/docs (unprotected for the duration of judging period, normally protected by API key as well)
+`/docs` (unprotected for the duration of judging period, normally protected by API key as well)

-#### playing around in-browser
+#### playing around in-browser (If total authentication enabled)

+Note: as mentioned above, the doc endpoint is currently unprotected.

 You can play around with it in-browser by going to:

-`ec2-18-219-8-226.us-east-2.compute.amazonaws.com/set_auth?key=API_KEY`
+`ec2-18-219-8-226.us-east-2.compute.amazonaws.com:5000/set_auth?key=API_KEY`

 Which will drop a cookie in your browser to keep you authenticated for 30 minutes.(credit to